What If the Simplest Change I Could Make for the Planet Was My Food Choices?

 When I Discovered the Simplest Change for the Planet

-For context, the book references the current world record for a deadlift at 1,102 pounds.
-A Camaro weighs around 3,300–4,000 pounds.
-This phenomenon is known as “hysterical strength.”
+For context, the book tells us that the current world record for a deadlift is 1,102 pounds and a Camaro weighs around 3,300–4,000 pounds.
+Therefore, this bystander exhibited what is usually impossible.
+However, in life and death situations, this phenomenon is known as “hysterical strength.”

 Foer continues:

-“One amazing person lifted the car off [the boy’s] body, but then many other people pulled their cars to the side of the road to make the ambulance’s journey quicker.
-They were every bit as important in saving the young man’s life, but we don’t think of their acts as exceptional… Kyle’s life depended on both.”
+“One amazing person lifted the car off Holtrust’s body, but then many other people pulled their cars to the side of the road to make the ambulance’s journey quicker.
+They were every bit as important in saving the young man’s life, but we don’t think of their acts as exceptional.
+To lift a car into the air is the most one can do.
+To move your car to the side when an ambulance appears is the least one can do.
+Kyle’s life depended on both.”

 The least and the most.
 And both are imperative.